PlotPyStack/PythonQwt/doc/overview.rst

 `QwtPlotCurve`.

-The `HistogramItem` object implemented in PyQwt's HistogramDemo.py is not available here as a similar item is already implemented in `guiqwt`.
+The `HistogramItem` object implemented in PyQwt's HistogramDemo.py is not available here (a similar item is already implemented in `guiqwt`).
 As a consequence, the following classes are not implemented: `QwtPlotHistogram`, `QwtIntervalSeriesData`, `QwtIntervalSample`.

-The following data structure objects are not implemented as they seemed not relevant with Python and NumPy: `QwtCPointerData` (As a consequence, method `QwtPlot.setRawSamples` is not implemented), `QwtSyntheticPointData`.
+The following data structure objects are not implemented as they seemed irrelevant with Python and NumPy: `QwtCPointerData` (as a consequence, method `QwtPlot.setRawSamples` is not implemented), `QwtSyntheticPointData`.

 The following sample data type objects are not implemented as they seemed quite specific: `QwtSetSample`, `QwtOHLCSample`.
 For similar reasons, the `QwtPointPolar` class and the following sample iterator objects are not
-implemented: `QwtSetSeriesData`, `QwtTradingChartData`,
+implemented: `QwtSetSeriesData`, `QwtTradingChartData` and `QwtPoint3DSeriesData`.

-`QwtPoint3DSeriesData`, `QwtArraySeriesData`, `QwtPointSeriesData`.
+The following classes are not implemented because they seem inappropriate in the Python/NumPy context: `QwtArraySeriesData`, `QwtPointSeriesData`, `QwtAbstractSeriesStore`.

 Threads: